AxonIQ/extension-postgresql/README.md

 Axon Framework consists out of a number of different modules, each with different licenses.
 Modules residing under the [Axon Framework](https://github.com/AxonFramework) GitHub organization, with group identifier `org.axonframework`, are Apache 2 licensed.
-Modules under the [AxonIQ](https://github.com/AxonIQ) GitHub organization, with group identifier `io.axoniq`, are licensed under AxonIQ's proprietary license.
+Modules under the [Axoniq](https://github.com/AxonIQ) GitHub organization, with group identifier `io.axoniq`, are licensed under Axoniq's proprietary license.

 Please refer to individual module's LICENSE file for details.